tcinbis/jamf-api-mobile-device-updater/README.md

 update the mobile device name based on an extension attribute stored on the JAMF server.

+How to automatically manage your iOS device names:

+- Create an extension attribute for desired device names in JAMF (e.g. `GivenIOSShortname`)
+- Populate this extension attribute via the Inventory Preload function in JAMF (found under `Settings > Global Management > Inventory Preload`)
+- Run this script to send MDM commands updating the device names according to the ones defined in the Inventory Preload.

 ## Usage
 ```
 python mobiledevices.py -h